-The best available scientific studies make it clear that whole-plant cannabis extracts are superior to single compounds because the complex mix of cannabinoids, flavonoids, and terpenes interact synergistically to produce the entourage effect.
+THC and CBD are just two of over 110 cannabinoids the cannabis plant produces.
+The best available scientific studies clarify that whole-plant cannabis extracts are superior to single compounds.
+This is due to the complex mix of cannabinoids, flavonoids, and terpenes, which interact synergistically to produce the entourage effect.

-What Research Says About CBD and THC
+What Research Says About Combining CBD and THC

 - A 2012 study for the Journal of Psychopharmacology reported that CBD inhibits THC-elicited paranoid symptoms and hippocampal-dependent memory impairment.